 Once the sharing has concluded, the participants receive instructions for the chosen artistic activity.
 This may include painting an abstract landscape in watercolours, drawing a flower from real life, modelling a small creature from clay or perhaps creating a vision board from collaged material.
 Regardless of the artistic medium used, the participants are reminded to focus their attention on the creative process rather than the finished product.
 The reason for this is that the creative process is intrinsically soothing and self-healing.
 It relieves stress, provides a sense of empowerment and personal fulfilment and offers clients the ability to express difficult feelings in a non-verbal way.

 “I think both the Art Therapy and Creativity Workshops are amazing.
 They have been some of the most cathartic and therapeutic classes I have done, especially when done in tandem with mindfulness sessions.
 They are what have kept me going.”
 John, Oakleaf Client

-Despite initial reservations, Sam signed up for some weekly art classes, which she says, “opened my eyes to all I can be, and achieve – not just around art.”
-This enabled her to not only return to work but to begin studying the things she felt most passionate about, like; coaching, art therapy, creative therapy.
+Despite initial reservations, Sam signed up for some weekly art classes which, she says, “opened my eyes to all I can be, and achieve – not just around art.”
+This enabled her to not only return to work but to begin studying the things she felt most passionate about, like coaching, art therapy and creative therapy.
 “Most importantly, in all this I rediscovered a deeply important part of myself that had once been lost, a part of myself that helps me get through good and bad days, that I would have been lost without if the Oakleaf team hadn’t help me re-find it.”

 “I feel grateful for the inspiration my creativity group provided, encouraging us to explore our feelings through art by just having a go.
 The workshop has helped me to spend more time exploring my own creativity and using the tools to help me process my emotions.
 Living alone with health problems has its challenges at the best of times, and all the more so in lockdown.
 My anxiety levels increased greatly due to isolation and all my usual support systems fell away.